Cairns Champion of the Underdog

 Cairns Council Members Swing Right

-Champion of the Underdog » Cairns Council Members Swing Right
+Cairns and Tropical Gardening » Cairns Council Members Swing Right

 Cairns Council Members Change

-I had previously described the Manning Cairns Council elected in 2020 as a moderate council, despite the Conservative views of most Cairns Councillors.
-However, by the middle of 2023 I felt a change in the air.
 The combination of The Voice Referendum and the upcoming Queensland Local Government Elections gave Council a decidedly political feel.
 In addition, the mayor was retiring and two sitting Councillors were running for his position.
 It was a recipe for conflict.

 Rates Equity

-Councils charge rates based on a number of categories.
-Many councils included a special rate for rental properties.
-This meant the landlord charged a small amount more than normal residential.
-I supported the landlord rate.
+I supported the Non PPR or landlord rate category.
+This meant the landlord charged a small amount more than normal (non-income receiving) residents.
 I had always been on the side of the tenant and the homeowner, not the landlord.
+Much to my disappointment a clear majority of Cairns Council members voted against the new Non PPR category.

 Cairns Council Members Trash Reconciliation